derollins/playNano/README.md

 ### [AFMReader](https://github.com/AFM-SPM/AFMReader)

 Spun out of Topostats, AFMReader is Python library for loading a variety of AFM file formats.
-It opens each as a tuple containing a NumPy array and a float referring to the planar pixel to nanometer convertion factor.
+It opens each as a tuple containing a NumPy array and a float referring to the planar pixel to nanometer conversion factor.
 Within playNano this library is used to open the folder-based AFM video formats.

 ### [NanoLocz](https://github.com/George-R-Heath/NanoLocz)